GaryB91/plunge/user_stories.md

 * see how far along the entry process I am, so that I can monitor my progress

 * create an entry for more than one person, so that I can enter my friends and family at the same time as myself

+* edit any entry for any person that I have on my order, so that I can correct or amend details

 * be able to partially complete entry, so that I do not have to complete it all in one go